czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I spent four hours with coding today and I am very proud of that!

 **Link to work:** N/A

+### Day 18: May 02, 2020

+**Today's Progress**: Continued Cs50 Array lecture and finished with the short videos too.
+I started to plan my solution for the first pset in this lecture.

+**Thoughts:** : I was a little bi tired , so today I just watched the left short videos and started to plan how to solve the first pset.
+Tomorrow I'll try to crack it!
+**Link to work:** N/A